morcibacsi/PSAVanCanBridge/readme.md

  - Economy mode and seatbelt warnings (if the vehicle speed is above 10km/h)
  - Semi-automatic VIN coding for head unit anti-theft beep suppression

+### FAQ:

+- Does the odometer from XY work?
+    - Yes, it should.
+However, some functions are managed by the odometer itself (ESP deactivation button, door lock button, automatic door locking above 10 km/h, hazard lights, etc.).
+Because of this, you need to keep at least the printed circuit board from the original odometer, hidden somewhere behind the dashboard.
+- Do SMEG, RT6, NAC, etc. work?
+Which one is the most reliable?
+    - All of them should work the same.
+However, you may need to configure your head unit in the BSI to one that supports navigation.
+This will enable the additional data frames in your car that are required for navigation.
+- Is it possible to use a head unit from one generation with a display from another generation?
+For example: RD4 (AEE2004) with a 6-pin display (AEE2010), or RD3 (AEE2001) with a 6-pin display (AEE2010) or a 12-pin display (AEE2004)?
+    - No. Not even by chaining multiple devices together.
+The radio and display are tightly coupled and exchange a large number of messages during operation.
+While it would be theoretically possible to support such a mixed setup, it simply isn't worth the effort to implement.

 ### Removing the original display (AEE2001 - VAN)

 Removing the original display disables the trip computer, door status messages, and the digital A/C system also might stop working.
 For instance, in the 307, the VAN wires for A/C are routed through the display, breaking the circuit when it's removed.
 To fix this, create two jumpers on the original connector (pins 4–5 for DATA, 17–18 for DATAB).